The Newsletter Plugin not sending emails

 1. Install the WP Mail SMTP Plugin

-The Newsletter Plugin used to have its own SMTP settings, but they’re now obsolete.
-You’ll see a warning message in the plugin if you try to access them.
+The Newsletter Plugin used to have its own SMTP settings, but they discontinued it and users would often see a warning message in the plugin if they tried to access it.

 The Newsletter Plugin SMTP obsolete warning

-To fix this, we’re going to install WP Mail SMTP – the best SMTP plugin for WordPress.
+All other emails sent by your blog are not delivered by this addon.
+To fix this, I recommend installing WP Mail SMTP – the best SMTP plugin for WordPress.

 WP Mail SMTP reconfigures WordPress’ built-in email function so you can use an external email service provider.
 It also has a ton of extra features that’ll help you track the success of your newsletters.